Trusted WordPress tutorials, when you need them most.

 All your WordPress themes, plugins, images, and uploads are stored in the /wp-content/ folder on your website.

-Connect to your WordPress site using an FTP client or File Manager in cPanel.
-Once connected, select the wp-content folder and download it to your computer.
+First, you’ll need to connect to your WordPress site using an FTP client or File Manager in cPanel.
+Once connected, select the wp-content folder, right-click it, and click the ‘Download’ option to save it on your computer.

 Download wp-content folder